Surgical Mask vs FFP3 vs N95 vs Respirator - A Medical Professional Weighs In

 Are there any good sources for N95s or KN95s?

 Right now, the US government and FEMA have reduced a lot of suppliers capacity to provide N95 and KN95 masks to the general public and are limiting shipments to medical personnel and hospitals only.
 Private practices (physicians offices, dentists, etc) are finally starting to get shipments (January, 2021) of masks they ordered in March 2020.
 If you are a particularly high risk person, elderly, or immunocompromised, we recommend reaching out to local sources and kindly asking for a supply if you're unable to find a proper N95.

-There are a number of other interesting designs and options out there but these are two of our favorites (Dr. Peter uses a 3m N95 in his pediatric dental office and wears the first mask linked above for all other activities).
-We have no affiliation with either of these options and will update the links and recommendations as things change.
+There are a number of other interesting designs and options out there but these are some of our favorites (Dr. Peter uses a 3M N95 (fit tested) in his pediatric dental office and wears the Umask linked above for all other activities).
+We have no affiliation with any of these options and will update the links and recommendations as things change.